AvneetSidhu/MarketDisseminationServer/README.md

 ## Features
 Real-Time Market Data: A multi-channel WebSocket server that sends real-time mock market updates to connected clients.

 Limit orderbook Simulation: Implements time-price priority and FIFO matching for multiple fictional securities.
+The matching engine takes in orders and compares tries to provide them the best sell or buy price at that moment.
+If an acceptable price is found based on the limit set in the order, the order is filled either partially or completely.
+If an order is partially filled, then the remaining quantity is added to the orderbook.
+Orders are organized into levels on the buy side and sell side in the order of arrival.

 State Synchronization: Uses state-synchronization to ensure the client always has the latest orderbook state.